sailpoint-oss/developer.sailpoint.com/products/idn/tools/cli/connectors.md

 sidebar_position: 2
 sidebar_class_name: cli-connectors
 keywords: ['cli', 'cli connectors', 'connectors']
-description: Learn about the CLI commands you can use to create, manage, and test connectors in this guide.
+description: Learn how to use the CLI to create, manage, and test SaaS connectors in this guide.
 slug: /tools/cli/connectors
 tags: ['CLI']
 ---

 ## Connectors

-Learn about the CLI commands you can use to create, manage, and test connectors in this guide.
+Learn how to use the CLI to create, manage, and test SaaS connectors in this guide.

+You can use SaaS connectors to serve as bridges between your IdentityNow (IDN) tenant and other source systems without the use of a Virtual Appliance (VA).
+For more information about the SaaS connectors, refer to the [SaaS Connectivity](https://developer.sailpoint.com/idn/docs/saas-connectivity) guide.

 The `connectors` command is a CLI interface for the SaaS Connectivity platform.
 The CLI is the best way to create, manage, and test SaaS connectors within your tenant.
-For more information about SaaS Connectivity, refer to the [SaaS Connectivity](https://developer.sailpoint.com/idn/docs/saas-connectivity) guide.

 ## Commands

-To create, manage, and test SaaS connectors with the CLI, you can use these commands:
+To create, manage, and test SaaS connectors with the CLI, you can run these commands:

 - [Init project](#init-project)
 - [Create connector](#create-connector)